leon-mirai/chatapp/README.md

 ```

 A **Channel** is a communication channel within a group.
 It allows members ofa group to communicate through text messages.
 Each
 channel belongs to a specific group and can have its own set of members, along with a blacklist of banned users.
+Also
+has the message property which has the object that has the attributes of sender and content.

 ```json
 {